 A photo of an orphaned oil well in St. Martin Parish taken in 2010.
 (Louisiana Department of Natural Resources)

-There are roughly 4,600 orphaned oil and gas wells across Louisiana, many of which are leaking and polluting the environment.
+There are roughly 4,600 abandoned oil and natural gas wells across Louisiana, many of which are leaking and polluting the environment.
 The total price tag to fix all of them has been estimated to be around $650 million.

-In his March 16 testimony to the Senate Natural Resources Committee, Allain said enacting the legislation will allow the state to maximize the amount of money it can receive from the Infrastructure Investment and Jobs Act that President Joe Biden signed into law in November.
+When he first proposed the legislation in March, Allain said it would allow the DNR to maximize the amount of money the state can receive from the Infrastructure Investment and Jobs Act that President Joe Biden signed into law in November.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.